HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Disable console and activate serial: sudo raspi-config -> Interfacing Options -> Serial <br>
 Login shell accessible over serial: No <br>
 Serial port hardware enabled: Yes <br>
-The system nowasks for a reboot: Yes
+The system asks for a reboot: Yes

 We can stop the getty service, as long as the console is not used: <br>
 sudo systemctl stop serial-getty@ttyS0.service <br>